ngodinhloc/jennifer/README.md

 Jennifer is a PHP framework that I first created when I was doing my master at University of Sydney in 2009.
 There has been a few changes since the first version.
 The framework was recently named after my daughter.

-The codes using in this example is the actual code of Thedaysoflife project https://github.com/ngodinhloc/thedaysoflife.com
+The source code using in this example is the actual code of Thedaysoflife project https://github.com/ngodinhloc/thedaysoflife.com

 - [Ajax MVC Pattern](#ajax-mvc-pattern)
 - [The Framework Structure](#the-framework-tructure)